jedick/pyvers/README.md

 # [['SUPPORT', 'SUPPORT', 'SUPPORT', 'REFUTE', 'REFUTE', 'REFUTE', 'REFUTE', 'REFUTE', 'REFUTE']]
 ```

-This model misses NEIs but can distinguish between SUPPORT and REFUTE without fine-tuning on the Easy dataset.
+The pretrained model successfully distinguishes between SUPPORT and REFUTE on the Easy dataset but misclassifies NEI as REFUTE.
+This can be improved with fine-tuning.